Saudis paid for US veteran trips against 9/11 lawsuit law

 The Justice Department declined to comment.

-In recent months, the act has gotten more attention due to controversies surrounding the foreign work done by President Donald Trump’s one-time campaign manager Paul Manafort and his former national security advisor Michael Flynn.
+In recent months, the act has gotten more attention due to controversies surrounding the foreign work done by Trump’s one-time campaign manager Paul Manafort and his former national security adviser Michael Flynn.
 But Vladeck, the professor, said more needs to be done to make sure that the law to inform the public is properly enforced.

-“The whole point is that this (foreign lobbying) is perfectly legal, but we have a right to know,” he said.
+“The whole point is that this (foreign lobbying) is perfectly legal,” he said, “but we have a right to know.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.